P/E Mean Reversion (Sector-Relative): 11.67% CAGR, 10.81% Alpha vs FTSE 100

 P/E Mean Reversion (Sector-Relative): 11.81% CAGR Over 25 Years of UK Stock Data

 We tested a sector-relative P/E mean reversion screen on 25 years of UK stock data from the London Stock Exchange.
 The signal buys stocks trading at a deep discount to sector peers: stock P/E below 60% of its sector median, filtered for quality.
-The strategy returned 11.81% annually vs 7.64% for the S&P 500, with 4.16% excess return, 42% down-capture, and strong asymmetric returns (118% up-capture).
+The strategy returned 11.67% annually vs 0.86% for the FTSE 100, with 10.81% excess return and 76% win rate.

 Contents